Vivien Carter

 Vivien Carter is an Australian actress, singer and dancer.
 She is probably best known for playing Velma Kelly in Chicago at the Cambridge Theatre, London.

 Early life

-Vivien Carter was born in Australia and trained in acting, singing and dancing at the Western Australian Academy of Performing Arts (WAAPA), Perth.
+Carter was born in Australia and trained in acting, singing and dancing at the Western Australian Academy of Performing Arts (WAAPA), Perth.
 While there she appeared in productions of Nick Enright's Spurboard, The Crucible, Perfectly Frank, and Fiddler on the Roof.
 Carter graduated from WAAPA in 2003.